How to choose a bonding company

 Bond companies must meet certain requirements to write your bond.
 If you get a bond from a bond company that doesn’t meet the necessary requirements, your bond can be rejected without a refund.

-If you partner with a quality bond agency, you don’t have to worry about researching and finding the right bond company that meets your needs, as your agency will do this work for you.
-A good bond agency works with many highly rated and financially strong bond companies.
-Finding the right bond company is as simple as explaining what your bonding needs are to your bond agency.
-See the list below that includes some of our highly rated bond company partners:
+If you partner with a quality surety professional, you don’t have to worry about researching and finding the right bond company that meets your needs, as they will do this work for you.
+A surety professional works with many highly rated and financially strong surety companies, so finding the right bond company is as simple as explaining your bonding needs to them.
+Our company is an MGU, which means we have the final say when it comes to approving you for bonding and the ability to educate and defend you against claims in-house.
+You can also see the list below that includes some of our highly rated bond company partners:

 - Liberty Mutual Insurance

 - Great American Insurance Group

 - Philadelphia Insurance Companies